KesharaGunathilaka/SLT_AI_Chatbot/README.md

 ### Data Flow

 1. **Crawling**: Async web crawler fetches pages from slt.lk
-2. **Processing**: Content converted to markdown, classified by category
+2. **Processing**: Content converted to markdown, classified and clean using llm
 3. **Storage**: Pages stored in PostgreSQL with metadata
-4. **Vectorization**: Content chunked and embedded using BGE-M3
+4. **Vectorization**: Content chunked and embedded using BGE model
 5. **Indexing**: Vectors stored in Zilliz Cloud for similarity search
 6. **Query**: User questions embedded and matched against vector index
 7. **Retrieval**: Top-k results retrieved and reranked